LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/importing-predefined-content.md

        * In order to avoid mistakes, it’s recommended to sort the existing item numbers and proceed with the same sequences.
      * **Language column:**
        * To add a new translation row (to existing predefined content), duplicate the row, keep the existing item ID but change the language code as needed.
+     * **Hot Keys column:*
+    	* The Hot keys combinations are unique, you cannot use the same hot key in 2 different item numbers.
+You may leave this cell empty if hot key is not needed.

 For example: